• Skip to primary navigation

 Now, scrub!
 Use lots of soapy hot water to clean those cupboards.
 Look out…you’ll run into live moths and larvae.
 This is combat!
 Be brave.
 If you find little webs in corners, know that that is where eggs are.
 Clean it out thoroughly.

 KILL: now…here’s the deal.
 You’ve set up a clean environment where you should be able to trust your food to be safe, but it’s not.
-You cannot possibly seek and destroy ALL of the eggs, larvae and adult moths by cleaning.
+You cannot possibly seek and destroy ALL of the eggs, larvae and adult moths by just cleaning.

-You have to draw them in and stomp them out.
+You have to draw them out from their hiding places and destroy them.
 Trust me on this.
-I’ve tried Windexing the little buggers out of the sky.
-(Windex is NOT bug spray!)
-I’ve tried more powerful, toxic bug sprays (never a good idea in a kitchen or around people or pets) and it was only a temporary fix.
-The only thing that I have found to work, and work FABULOUSLY, is a moth trap.
+I’ve tried spraying the little buggers out of the sky.
+(By the way, Windex is NOT bug spray!
+It didn’t work.)
+I’ve tried more powerful, toxic bug sprays (never a good idea in a kitchen or around people or pets) and it was only a temporary fix, anyway.

 Pantry Moth Traps

 Desperate, having been under siege for well over a month, I stopped trying home remedies and began to search the internet.
-The chats and forums all were saying that moth traps were the only thing that really works.
+The chats and forums all were saying that moth traps were the only thing that actually works.

 The traps are easy to assemble and non-toxic.
 They are small little tents.
 I was skeptical that just one trap could do much but I was utterly amazed to watch it work.
 Literally 30 seconds after I had the trap assembled, the first moth flew into it and got stuck.
 Then two more arrived.
 Whoosh.
 They were gone, caught in its proverbial jaws.